-Let’s assume you, a first time homebuyer in Ontario, buy a $500,000 home and put 20% down.
-Assuming you have a fixed-rate mortgage were able to get the best Ontario mortgage rate of 3.13% (as of Oct.
-8, 2018) with a five-year term, Ratehub.ca’s mortgage approval calculator says your monthly mortgage payment on a $400,000 mortgage with a 25-year amortization will be $1,920 a month.
+Let’s assume you, as a first time homebuyer in Ontario, bought a $500,000 home and put 20% down.
+Let’s also assume you have a fixed-rate mortgage and got the best Ontario mortgage rate as of October 2018, of 3.13% on a five-year term.
+Ratehub.ca’s mortgage approval calculator says your monthly mortgage payment on your $400,000 mortgage will be $1,920 a month, with a 25-year amortization.

 If mortgage rates are the same when you renew your mortgage each time (we know they won’t be, but for simplicity’s sake we’ll make this assumption), you’ll end up making total payments of about $576,000 ($1,920 a month x 12 months x 25 years).

-We’ll also assume you’re able to save $863 a month and your return on investment is a 7% a year.
-You put all of your money into a registered account (either an RRSP or TFSA, or both) to avoid paying additional income tax and maximize your tax savings.
-After 25 years, you’ll end up with $675,765.14 in savings.
+We’ll also assume you’re able to save $863 a month, all of which you put into a registered account, either an RRSP or TFSA to maximize your tax savings.
+Let’s say these investments see a return of 7% a year.
+After 25 years, you’ll end up with over $675,765 in savings.

 In this scenario, your payments jump up to $2,240 a month.
 Over 20 years, you’ll make total payments of $537,600 ($2,240 a month x 12 months x 20 years) and pay about $38,400 less in interest.